• Thu. Jan 15th, 2026

-A MOUNTAIN LANDMARK
+A MEDIEVAL LANDMARK

 A RICH HISTORICAL NARRATIVE

-The Piskopou Bridge, often referred to as the ‘Piskopos Crossing,’ is a notable architectural and historical landmark.
-Located by the village of Fini, within the Troodos Mountains, the bridge is a stunning landmark that is set against rural mountainous countryside.
-At the time of their construction, bridges, such as this, went on to play a crucial role in the daily lives of local inhabitants.
-They created vital links all over the island that were essential for trade, communication, and military strategy.
-This landmark embodies the island’s rich historical narrative, architectural ingenuity, and cultural significance.
+At the time of their construction, medieval bridges, such as this, went on to play a crucial role in the daily lives of Cypriots of old.
+They created vital links all over the island that were essential for trade, communication, and even military strategy.
+This particular medieval bridge embodies the island’s rich historical narrative, architectural ingenuity, and cultural significance.

 A DEEP HISTORICAL CONTEXT